 “Sandbag training develops real-life strength,” says Dustin Kirchofner, an active-duty U.S. Army Special Forces soldier, certified strength-and-conditioning coach and owner of Modern Warfare Fitness in Colorado Springs, Colorado.
 Sandbag training engages the large muscles in your body synergistically.
 “Because of the constant shifting of the sand, you’ll also engage stabilizer muscles through your entire body while also developing your core,” Kirchofner adds.

 This workout, designed by Kirchofner, begins with a Turkish get-up, a highly functional movement that works the upper and lower body in concert.
 Then it moves into two tri-sets, one focusing more on the lower body and the other on your upper half.
-Use the plan occasionally to shake things up, or blend it into your regular programming up to three times per week and enjoy your bag-built beach body all summer long!
+Use the plan occasionally to shake things up, or blend it into your regular programming up to three times per week and enjoy your bag-built beach body!

 The One-Sandbag Workout